 Motor cycling is a magnificent obsession.
 I was bitten by the motor cycling bug at 16 and it has dominated many of my waking and some of my sleeping hours ever since.
 This website will not delve into the psychology of motor cycling.
 Nor will it seek to explain the obsession.
 It’s simply an attempt to to review the story of the motor cycle from the start.

-Editorial note: This timeline is reasonably complete and illustrated from the Big Bang to 1922 although more stories surface all the time.
-A fair amount of text is in place up to the late 1930s with pics to follow and a few entries have been made for the fifties and sixties..
+Editorial note: This timeline is reasonably complete and illustrated from the Big Bang to 1924 although more stories surface all the time.
+A fair amount of text is in place up to the late 1930s with pics to follow and a few entries have been made for the fifties and sixties (because it’s the year I got my first bike I’ve made a good start on 1969).
 Features from touring tales and whimsical fiction to TT, six-day trials and show reports are attached to the relevant years.
 Poetry (not as bad as it sounds) humour have their own pages; there’s a large and growing A-Z gallimaufry of biographies, marque histories forgotten slang and anything else that doesn’t fit in elsewhere.
 Where possible I’ve culled information from contemporary sources, particularly The Motor Cycle, where I was lucky enough to work at the end of its long and illustrious life and was, as a callow youth, blessed to have rubbed journalistic shoulders with Bob Currie and Vic Willoughby who, in their youth, had worked with Ixion himself.
 The books and articles they left left for our education and delight are well worth tracking down; as is GS Davison’s The Story of the TT.
 Many marques and one-make clubs have their own websites but there are some sources of unending delight that must be mentioned: gracesguide.co.uk cybermotorcycle.com ozebook.com/wpaz archive.org archivemoto.com statnekov.com/motorcycles

 Spelling and usage changes over time; in the early 20th century handlebars were handle-bars, motorcycles were motor cycles (or motor bicycles or just bicycles), carburettors were carburetters, the ACU was the A.C.U. (née A.C.C.) and motor cycle magazines were sprinkled with latin and french.
 As far as house style goes, I’m making it up as I go along.
 The use of English has changed over the decades, the obssesion has not, and that’s what counts.
 I’m British, as are most of my motor cycles, and much of the source material.
 If this has led to an Anglocentric bias (and let it be admitted that these islands have had an extraordinary influence on the history of the motor cycle) the rest of the planet certainly hasn’t been ignored.
 As the story draws nearer to the present the emphasis of the timeline will, of course, reflect the decline of the British industry and the rise of what were once called the Axis powers and latterly the Far East (there’s that Anglocentricsm again.
 I wonder if enthusiasts in that part of the world refer to Europe as the Far West?).

 It’s a big story.
-What am I saying, it’s an impossibly huge story The typography on this website would make a comp wince—that’s cheap software for you—but it’s all about the bikes, the riders and the designers.
+What am I saying, it’s an impossibly huge story.
+The typography on this website would make a comp wince—that’s cheap software for you—but it’s all about the bikes, the riders and the designers.
 Informed readers will find factual errors as well as typos and, no doubt, prejudices.
 I fear, to quote Douglas Adams, “it has many omissions and contains much that is apocryphal, or at least wildly inaccurate”.
-Corrections and additions are welcomed.
+Corrections, coments and material for additions are welcomed via email@example.com.
 In conclusion, an apology for the lack of an index.
 Identifying themes and patterns is a temptation for any obsessive but that is not the role of this timeline.
 I think of it as a warehouse which I will never be able to fill.
 Tidying it would take up time needed for shovelling in more stories.
 For an overview you’ll find Ixion’s wonderfully lucid four-part history on this site; Bob Currie covered the 1930s, ’50s and ’60s in his own delightful way; the intro to Erwin Tragatch’s Illustrated Encyclopaedia of Motorcycles includes an excellent summary.

 There’s a blog on the site where you’ll find updates on what I’ve posted and where.
 Enjoy.